top of page

 Donna Webster

-Donna started working as an Occupational Therapist in 2004, after graduating from AUT with a BHsc (OT).
 She has worked in a variety of clinical settings and in 2020 commenced her studies in Hand Therapy.
-Donna has completed a Postgraduate Certificate in Health Science and has nearly completed the clinical hours to gain her full Hand Therapy registration.
+Donna has completed a Postgraduate Certificate in Health Science and is a registered Hand Therapist.

 Donna enjoys working with people to reach their goals, particularly when their ability to engage in their everyday tasks has been disrupted due to altered hand function.
 Donna’s previous clinical experience means she is great at picking up when something else is contributing to a patient’s difficulty with rehabilitation.